mahikachandra/mini_sql_project/README.md

 ## Project Overview

-This project is designed to help beginners understand SQL querying and performance analysis using real-time data from SQL Mentor datasets.
-In this project, you will analyze user performance by creating and querying a table of user submissions.
+This project is designed to showcase SQL querying and performance analysis using real-time data from SQL Mentor datasets.
+In this project, we will analyze user performance by creating and querying a table of user submissions.
 The goal is to solve a series of SQL problems to extract meaningful insights from user data.

 ## Objectives